Terrrya/Cafe/README.md

 6. Don't forget to create and fill cafe/.env.
 How to fill it you can see in .env_sample

 7. After loading fixture you can use superuser:
-    login: admin.user
+    <br>login: admin.user
-    pass: 1qazcde3
+    <br>pass: 1qazcde3
-    Or you always can create new superuser/employee to use.
+    <br>Or you always can create new superuser/employee to use.

 ## Features